brson/ctrs/README.md

 - 0.11.0
   - run-pass - Tests from the reference test suite's 'run-pass' directory
   - pretty - Tests from the reference test suite's 'pretty' directory
+  - doc - Extracts from the reference implementation 'doc' directory

 ## Compiler interface requirements